stanford-rc/globus.stanford.edu/server/finish.md

 ---
 layout:      left-sidebar
-title:       Globus Connect Server Final Configuration
+title:       Globus Connect Server version 4 Final Configuration
 title_line:  false
-description: Finish your Globus Connect Server Installation
+description: Finish your Globus Connect Server version 4 Installation
 ---

 # Finishing Configuration

+{% include info-box.html
+   icon="ghost"
+   header="Globus Connect Server version 4 ends in December 2023"
+   content="Globus Connect Server version 4 has been deprecated, and will stop working at the end of 2023.
+This page is no longer being updated.
+For more information, see the news post on the home page."
+%}

 It is now time to finish the endpoint's configuration!